-And I feel like it’s the perfect opportunity to get your life in order, before life feels hectic again.
-But it’s also an important time for rest.
+It’s the perfect opportunity to get your life in order, before life feels hectic again and you’re back to work.
+But it’s also an important time for rest!

 So, productive micro-actions for getting life together – at a slow, glacial pace – is where I’m at.

 Here are some things I’m doing to get my life together this week.
 And I plan to do these in the future, whenever I need a quick dose of productivity and decluttering.

 If you need a reset, at any time of the year, come back to this list and choose a few of these to tackle, and you’ll feel put together in no time.